svtk/AtomicKotlinCourse/Usability/Enumerations/Exercise 3/task.md

 ## Enumerations (#3)

-Implement the `findWinner` function which determines the winner in the Rock–paper–scissors game.
+Implement a `findWinner()` function to determine the winner in the rock–paper–scissors game.